 Figure 13.
-Subfloor layout details (all dimensions in mm)
+Subfloor layout (all dimensions in mm)

-OSB was glued to Wood truss with a 6 mm bead of adhesive
+Note: - OSB should be fully nailed within 10 minutes of applying adhesive or sooner, if required by the subfloor adhesive manufacturer.

-- Note: OSB should be fully secured within 10 minutes of applying adhesive or sooner, if required by the subfloor adhesive manufacturer. - Two 6 mm bead of adhesive shall be used at abutting panel edges. - \ast 20 mm from edges to allow screws to be secured to the trusses due to the 9.5 mm thick rim board around the perimeter of the assembly.
+- Two 6 mm bead of adhesive shall be used at abutting panel edges